Healthdirect Free Australian health advice you can count on.

 • frequency

-In adults, stools are normally light to dark brown.
-The colour depends on what you eat and drink, medications, and time food has spent in your digestive system.
+In adults, stools are normally light to dark brown in colour.
+The colour depends on what you eat and drink, any medicines you’ve taken and how long food has spent in your digestive system.

-Some foods (such as beetroot) can affect stool colour, but if your stools are black or very light grey or pale, you should visit your doctor.
+Some foods (such as beetroot) can affect stool colour, but if your stools are black, very light grey or pale, you should visit your doctor.

 Checking your stool’s texture is important.
 Stools can vary from loose to hard.
-If you eat foods high in fibre and drink plenty of water, your stools should stay a healthy texture.
+If you eat foods high in fibre and drink plenty of water, your stools should be soft and easy to pass.

 If you have diarrhoea or constipation for more than 2 to 3 days, or you find blood in your stools, see your doctor.

-If you notice blood on the toilet paper after a bowel motion, it is often due to haemorrhoids or small tears around your anus (fissures).
+If you notice bright red blood on the toilet paper after a bowel motion, it might be due to haemorrhoids or small tears around your anus (fissures).
 It's best to see your doctor to check the cause of the bleeding.

-Worms is a term used for a range of parasites that can affect your digestive tract.
+‘Worms’ is a term used for a range of parasites that can affect your digestive tract (gut).
 If you become infected, the eggs travel to your bowels where they hatch into worms.
 Sometimes you can see them on the stool.

 The most common symptom of worms is itching around your anus.
 Worms are easily treated by your doctor.